10 Surprising Sugar Uses In The Garden You Don’t Believe Are Possible

 5. Remove Grass Stains from Clothes

 Gardening enthusiasts often find themselves in a constant battle against stubborn grass stains that cling to their clothes.
-These unsightly marks can be a real nuisance, but fear not, as Sugar uses in the garden provide a simple yet effective solution.
-Here’s how.
+These unsightly marks can be a real nuisance.

 • To start, you’ll need to prepare a powerful sugar paste.
-In a small bowl, take 1/2 cup of granulated sugar.
+Take 1/2 cup of granulated sugar in a small bowl.

 • Gradually add warm water to it, stirring until you achieve a thick, grainy paste.
 The sugar acts as a gentle abrasive, while the water helps dissolve and activate it.